A. Accounting Framework

 The measurement of revenues and costs at completion, and margin recognition on construction contracts based on the stage of completion method:

-judgement is also required for the recognition of variation orders, incentives and claims from clients where negotiations or discussions, are at a sufficiently advanced stage.
+Judgement is also required for the recognition of variation orders, incentives and claims from clients where negotiations or discussions are at a sufficiently advanced stage.

-The gross margin at completion reflects at each reporting period, the management’s current best estimate of the probable future benefits and obligations associated with the contract.
+The gross margin at completion reflects at each reporting period the management’s current best estimate of the probable future benefits and obligations associated with the contract.

 Provisions for anticipated losses are made in full in the period in which they become known.

 Some assumptions and estimates used in the discounted cash flow model and the adjusted present value model to determine the value in use of assets or group of assets are subject to uncertainty.
 There is a possibility that changes in circumstances or in market conditions could impact the recoverable amount of the asset or group of assets.
+Such assumptions and estimates can also be required to determine the amount of specific provision related to onerous contracts.

 The anticipated useful life of the leased facilities: